 A Word of Precaution

-When you are using this French technique for the first time, there are a few things that you must ensure.
+When you are using the sous vide technique for the first time, there are a few things that you must ensure.
 The cookers and containers mentioned above will be easy to set up while the packaging remains crucial.
 If the bag is not vacuumed properly, it can float.

 Why Should You Try This Style?

 The use of precise temperature controls and the constant circulation of water means that you get the same kind of results every time.
-When you are cooking steaks, or chops on an open flame or a barbeque grill; you want them to be tender from inside and just right from the outside.
+When you are cooking steaks or chops on an open flame or a barbeque grill, you want them to be tender from the inside and just right from the outside.